Pythonaire/HAP-Python-Packet-Bridge/README.md

 After that, the sensor go into deep sleep mode until the RTC wake up in the defined time "const uint8_t wait".
 The Transceiver.py detect incoming data, decode/convert and store them into nested dictionary (client id and values).In parallel, the data are send with http to a second device (here a OLED display).

-The HAP-Python code (Sensor.py) continuously check the dictionary and pull the data to the Apple Homekit along the HAP API definition "BatteryService", "HumiditySensor" and "TemperatureSensor".
+The HAP-Python code (Sensor.py) continuously check the dictionary and push the data to the Apple Homekit along the HAP API definition "BatteryService", "HumiditySensor" and "TemperatureSensor".